carlosmunoz/zanata-wiki/JBoss-AS-7.md

-## EAP 6.1 Alpha
+## Red Hat JBoss Enterprise Application Platform 6.1 Alpha

-EAP 6 Alphas are freely distributed.
+Red Hat JBoss Enterprise Application Platform 6 Alpha versions are freely distributed.
 Download a copy at [jboss.org](http://www.jboss.org/jbossas/downloads).
 Once finished, extract the archive's contents.
 This location will be referenced as JBOSS7_HOME throughout the rest of the document.

-EAP 6.1 Alpha contains the wrong hibernate libraries for Zanata development.
-Download hibernate 4.2.0.Final from [hibernate.org](www.hibernate.org) and replace Jboss hibernate libraries with these.
-In EAP 6.1, the hibernate module libraries are located at /usr/share/jbossas/modules/system/layers/base/org/hibernate/main
+JBoss EAP 6.1 Alpha contains the wrong Hibernate libraries for Zanata development.
+Download Hibernate 4.2.0.Final from [hibernate.org](www.hibernate.org) and replace Jboss hibernate libraries with these.
+In JBoss EAP 6.1, the Hibernate module libraries are located at /usr/share/jbossas/modules/system/layers/base/org/hibernate/main

-Replace the hibernate files labeled as 4.2.0.RC1 with their equivalent ones for 4.2.0.Final.
+Replace the Hibernate files labeled as 4.2.0.RC1 with their equivalent ones for 4.2.0.Final.

-## EAP 6.1
+## JBoss EAP 6.1

-For developers on RHEL, you can install EAP 6.1 by typing the following command on the terminal:
+For developers on RHEL, you can install JBoss EAP 6.1 by typing the following command on the terminal:

 ```sh
 $ yum -y groupinstall "jboss-eap6"